sbmlteam/sbmlteam.github.io/site/content/documents/specifications/sbml-level-2/_index.md

 #=====================================================================
 ---

-First, an explanation is in order.
+An explanation is warranted about release numbering.
 The term _Releases_ was introduced in SBML Level&nbsp;2 Version&nbsp;3; the Release approach is used to cope with minor editorial changes to specification documents.
 Prior to that, in Version&nbsp;2, the same concept existed under the name _Revision_, but only one revision of Level&nbsp;2 Version&nbsp;2 was ever produced.
-In SBML Level&nbsp;2 Version&nbsp;1, the Release/Revision concept was not used at all.
+In SBML Level&nbsp;2 Version&nbsp;1, the Release/Revision concept was not used at all; there is only "SBML Level&nbsp;2 Version&nbsp;1".
 To make matters simpler, this page lists all previously issued specifications of SBML Level&nbsp;2, regardless of whether they were Releases of Version&nbsp;5, or past Versions.

-Developers and modelers are **strongly encouraged** to support the **latest** Version in any new software development and modeling efforts, as well as to update actively-supported software tools they may be involved in developing or maintaining.
+Developers and modelers are **strongly encouraged** to support the **latest** Version of SBML in any new software development and modeling efforts, as well as to update actively-supported software tools they may be involved in developing or maintaining.

+{{% notice type="info" %}}
+SBML uses a subset of MathML 2.0 to encode mathematical expressions.
+The XML Schema for this subset of MathML is included in the SBML specification documents themselves; it is is also provided here as a separate download for convenience: [<i class="file-download fa-file-download fas fa-1x"></i> **sbml-mathml.xsd**](/documents/specifications/sbml-level-2/sbml-mathml.xsd).
+{{% /notice %}}

 ## SBML Level 2 Version 5